dzhou121/scrap/README.rst

 2. Better configuration control is needed.

+3. logging facility is need.

-3. For simplicity, the POST in Rest API is put under the actual resource.
+4. For simplicity, the POST in Rest API is put under the actual resource.
    It should be put under http://localhost:5000/search rather than http://locahost:5000/search/google:test:test.com